Collegiate Level Exams (e.g., AP, IB, GCE, etc.)

 As stated in the catalog, other types of foreign exams are treated on a case-by-case basis.
 There is no guarantee that they will be deemed acceptable to receive credit at JHU.
 Please consult your professional academic advisor if you have questions.

-The assigned credits and appropriate designator can be used to fulfill requirements for your degree.
+The assigned credits and appropriate designator can be used to fulfill the requirements for your degree.
 For example, getting a score of 5 on the AP BC Calculus exam means that you have 8 credits of math, equivalent to 110.108 and 110.109, and Q distribution credit.
 If the math requirement for your major is 20 credits including 110.108 and 110.109, then you need to complete the remaining 12 credits required for your major.

 Receiving credit based upon an acceptable exam and score means that those credits are part of your Hopkins academic record.
-If you took the Math Department’s placement exam, did well enough to begin with Calculus II, but do not have exam based credit, your Hopkins transcript would say Calculus I waived.
+If you took the Math Department’s placement exam, and did well enough to begin with Calculus II, but do not have exam-based credit, your Hopkins transcript would say Calculus I waived.
 No credit is awarded for a course that is waived.
 If the requirement for your major is 22 math credits, beginning with Calculus II would mean that you received no credit for Calculus I. It is likely that you would have to take additional math credits at a higher level.

-Yes, but if we do not already have the score report for that exam on file, you must contact the testing organization directly to have that report sent to the university, so that those credits can be added.
+Yes, but if we do not already have the score report for that exam on file, you must contact the testing organization directly to have that report sent to the university so that those credits can be added.

 Transferring College Credit